Visualizing the Uncertainty in Data

 FiveThirtyEight often does a good job at valuing uncertainty in their work.
 In their basketball player ratings and projections, they show range with light gray bars behind a black dot to represent possible player impact over time.

-See also: the classic box-and-whisker plot, Salary percentiles by industry and my attempt at animating potential values.
+See also: the classic box-and-whisker plot, salary percentiles by industry and my attempt at animating potential values.
 And of course, how can one forget the jittering gauge.

 Distributions